 At the end of the neutral fact-finding investigation, the investigator submits a report to the Commission and the Commission determines whether or not there is substantial evidence of that violation of the Cook County Human Rights Ordinance has occurred.

 If, upon completion of the investigation, the Commission finds substantial evidence of a violation of the Cook County Human Rights Ordinance, the Commission will hold an administrative hearing on your complaint with a hearing officer.
 This process looks a lot like a civil case in a trial court and is used to ensure that the respondent has received due process before the Commission orders any remedies or relief.

 At the end of this hearing, the Commission can order anyone who has been found to have discriminated or harassed in violation of the Cook County Human Rights Ordinance to cease and desist; to pay actual damages or loss or injury suffered; to hire, reinstate or upgrade a complainant; to lease a house to a complainant; to extend to a complainant the full and equal enjoyment of services or facilities; and to pay all or part of a complainant’s costs (including attorneys’ fees).
 The Commission may also levy fines of $100.00 to $500.00 for each offense.

 Many of the Commission’s cases are settled by the parties before a full adjudication on the merits.
 These settlements conserve the resources of both the parties and the Commission, so if at any time after filing a complaint, you are interested in mediating your dispute, please advise the Commission.

 - Refusing to show or rent an apartment to a family because of their race or because they have children.

-- Refusing to let a visually impaired person shop in a store or ride in a taxi because they have a seeing eye dog.
+- Refusing to let a visually impaired person shop in a store or ride in a taxi because they have a service animal.

 - Denying a qualified person a job, a promotion or benefits because of their sex or sexual orientation.